Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 cat "$MANIFEST"

-The manifest now contains "tailscale_version": "1.76.6" (or whatever your version is).
-Both students building on the same day should see the same version because the devcontainer’s opkg pull is pinned to the 23.05.3 feed snapshot.
-If versions differ across students, the instructor should investigate whether the opkg feed was updated mid-workshop; pinning the binary at build time (devcontainer Dockerfile) is the mitigation described in the take-home extension below.
+The manifest now contains "tailscale_version": "1.76.6" (or your version).
+Two students building on the same day should see the same version because the operator console Dockerfile pins the tailscale apt package.
+If versions differ across students, the instructor should verify the apt pin in the Dockerfile; see the further reading section for the version-pinning take-home extension.

 Post-state